hpehl/hpehl.github.com/source/_posts/2013-05-02-moved-blog-to-github-pages.markdown

 * write my posts using [markdown](http://daringfireball.net/projects/markdown/)
 * be able to have regular pages (like projects, about me, ...)
 * have full control over the look and feel of my blog
+* have support for responsive design
-* assign the blog to a custom domain name
+* host the blog with my own top level domain

 After some research I stumbled across [GitHub Pages](http://pages.github.com/) in combination with [Jekyll](http://jekyllrb.com/) and [Octopress](http://octopress.org/).
 The setup is really easy and there are